danielabar/spark-pluralsight/README.md

 __RDD__ - Resilient distributed dataset.
 It's just an _abstraction_ of the operations declared.

-Spark's core operations are split into two catogories:
+Spark's core operations are split into two categories:

 __Transformations__ - Lazily evaluated, only storing the intent.